jkyberneees/low-http-server/README.md

 HTTP server implementation for Node.js based on [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js)!
 > Formerly part of the [0http](https://github.com/jkyberneees/0http) project!

-## Branch notes

-This branch hosts the development of new features & capabilities that could become part of the next major version of `low-http-server`.
-While the builds in this branch are tested, they change rapidly, with internal structures subject to considerable reworking.
-This means that this branch is inherently unstable and should NOT be used in production.

-Current goals:

-* Ensure more Node.js frameworks can work with `low-http-server`
-  * Make `low-http-server` compatible with Fastify (Done, but not thoroughly tested)
-  * Make server facade inherit from `EventEmitter`, so that frameworks relying on events (such as Fastify) can use `low-http-server` as a backend (Done)
-  * Implement more of Node.js HTTP API surface
-    * `net.socket.remoteAddress` (Done, via `HttpResponse.getRemoteAddressAsText()` from uWebSockets.js)
-    * `http.ServerResponse.hasHeader` (Done)
-    * `http.ServerResponse.req` (Done)
-    * `http.ServerResponse.setTimeout` (Maybe)
-    * & others

 ## Introduction

 `low-http-server` is a Node.js wrapper around the great [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) library.
 Here, I/O throughput is maximized at the cost of API compatibility, when we compare it to the standard Node.js HTTP server interface.
-> As far as for Node.js stands, `uWebSockets.js` brings the best I/O performance in terms of HTTP servers.
+> As far as Node.js stands, `uWebSockets.js` brings the best I/O performance in terms of HTTP servers.

 ```js
 const server = require('low-http-server')({})